 “There are no out-of-pocket tuition costs associated with the California-Nevada Power Lineman Apprenticeship Program.
 All tuition fees ($12,250) are waived if you work for a contributing contractor for a period of five years or 8,000 hours after completing step six of the seven-step program.”

 Although they state that “apprentices are required to provide their own hand tools and climbing tools.”
-See their website for more information (alternatively we have a full list of tools for electricians).
+See their website for more information (alternatively we have guides on the best wire strippers and list of tools that you may find useful).

 To become a lineman apprentice, you must:

 - Be at least 18 years of age

 - Have a high school diploma or GED certificate

 - Submit an application to your local Joint Apprenticeship Training Committee (JATC)

 Depending on where you live, some JATCs have additional requirements such as a grade of C or better in algebra and a Class A CDL (Commercial Driver’s License).
 Once you apply to an apprenticeship program, you will have an interview and safety orientation before being paired with power company linemen and starting your on-the-job training and classroom instruction.

 Another way to start becoming a lineman is by contacting your local contractor.

 You could either cold-call them by opening your local yellow-pages and giving them a call.
 Or you could ask your family and friends if they know anyone working as an electrical professional.
 Even if they’re not a lineman, they have a much higher change of knowing one.

 Once you get on the phone with a lineman or a lineman contracting company, ask them if they are accepting any apprenticeships.